 Special Surgery Program.
 There is a long waiting list of children in need of life saving or life changing surgeries in Vietnam to repair birth defects such as club foot, cleft palate or congenital heart defects.
 Working directly with the Hue School of Medicine, Office of Genetic Counseling and Disabled Children WLP helps families pay for the surgery, medicine and follow-up care their children need.
 Costs of surgery range from under $100 for club foot or cleft palate surgery up to $3000 for heart surgery.

 Family Support Programs.
-Many families caring for children with severe and multiple disabilities are unable to easily farm their lands or work outside the home as a result they earn less than $1/day.
+Many families caring for children with severe and multiple disabilities are unable to easily farm their lands or work outside the home as a result they earn less than $2/day.
 Working with the Vietnam Red Cross, WLP helps families by providing financial resources and training to enable them to raise animals or start a small home business.
 At times this support comes in the form of building or repairing their home, digging a well, scholarships for vocational training or other support to help improve the family’s circumstances.
+Since 2006, WLP has received donations for the Family Support Program memory of Bob Feldman, a US veteran who died of cancer associated with his exposure to Agent Orange/Dioxin.
+Bob's family and friends have contributed over $160,000 in donations which has been used to help over 350 families in Quang Nam, Quang Ngai and Dong Nai provinces.

 Catholic Relief Services.
 Inclusive Education for children with disabilities.